Tethys (moon): Exploration

 Pioneer 11 flew by Saturn in 1979, and its closest approach to Tethys was 329,197 km on 1 September 1979.

 One year later, on 12 November 1980, Voyager 1 flew 415,670 km from Tethys.
 Its twin spacecraft, Voyager 2, passed as close as 93,010 km from the moon on 26 August 1981.
 Although both spacecraft took images of Tethys, the resolution of Voyager 1s images did not exceed 15 km, and only those obtained by Voyager 2 had a resolution as high as 2 km.
 The first geological feature discovered in 1980 by Voyager 1 was Ithaca Chasma.
 Later in 1981 Voyager 2 revealed that it almost circled the moon running for 270°.
 Voyager 2 also discovered the Odysseus crater.
-Tethys was the most fully imaged Saturnian satellite by the Voyagers.
+Tethys was the Saturnian satellite most fully imaged by the Voyagers.

 The Cassini spacecraft entered orbit around Saturn in 2004.
 During its primary mission from June 2004 through June 2008 it performed one very close targeted flyby of Tethys on 24 September 2005 at the distance of 1,503 km.
 In addition to this flyby the spacecraft performed many non-targeted flybys during its primary and equinox missions since 2004, at distances of tens of thousands of kilometers.

 Another flyby of Tethys took place on 14 August 2010 (during the solstice mission) at a distance of 38,300 km, when the fourth-largest crater on Tethys, Penelope, which is 207 km wide, was imaged.
 More non-targeted flybys were planned for the solstice mission in 2011–2017.Cassini's observations allowed high-resolution maps of Tethys to be produced with the resolution of 0.29 km.
 The spacecraft obtained spatially resolved near-infrared spectra of Tethys showing that its surface is made of water ice mixed with a dark material, whereas the far-infrared observations constrained the bolometric bond albedo.
 The radar observations at the wavelength of 2.2 cm showed that the ice regolith has a complex structure and is very porous.
 The observations of plasma in the vicinity of Tethys demonstrated that it is a geologically dead body producing no new plasma in the Saturnian magnetosphere.

 Future missions to Tethys and the Saturn system are uncertain, but one possibility is the Titan Saturn System Mission.